Over 24 000 Delta Scuti Stars in the Galactic Bulge and Disk from the OGLE Survey

 \noalign{ 3pt} OGLE-GD-DSCT-4292 & 13\uph47\upm34\zdot\ups65 & $-64\arcd09\arcm00\zdot\arcs7$ & 16.111 & 0.08243829 & 3.6354 \\ OGLE-GD-DSCT-6291 & 16\uph52\upm20\zdot\ups90 & $-50\arcd01\arcm54\zdot\arcs3$ & 15.619 & 0.07778187 & 2.6947 \\ OGLE-GD-DSCT-7030 & 18\uph52\upm58\zdot\ups95 & $-07\arcd34\arcm13\zdot\arcs9$ & 15.363 & 0.08036922 & 2.9303 \\ OGLE-GD-DSCT-7462 & 19\uph07\upm01\zdot\ups75 & $+14\arcd02\arcm37\zdot\arcs6$ & 14.549 & 0.08858910 & 3.5932 \\ OGLE-BLG-DSCT-16754 & 19\uph00\upm30\zdot\ups22 & $-15\arcd08\arcm30\zdot\arcs0$ & 15.266 & 0.08736216 & 2.2873 \\ \noalign{ 3pt} }

-In addition, we found five $\delta$~Sct stars with well pronounced secondary periods in the range 2--4~d, for which we did not detect alternating shallower and deeper minima characteristic for ellipsoidal variables (Fig.~5).
-We do not rule out that these long-period modulations are caused by binarity (in such case the orbital periods would be twice as long as the measured ones), but it might be also changes caused by the rotation of spotted stars or by nonradial oscillations as $\gamma$~Doradus stars.
-Such hybrid $\delta$~Sct/$\gamma$~Dor variables are well known (e.g. Henry and Fekel 2005) and it is no wonder that they could also appear in our collection.
+3pt In addition, we found five $\delta$~Sct stars with well pronounced secondary periods in the range 2--4~d, for which we did not detect alternating shallower and deeper minima characteristic for ellipsoidal variables (Fig.~5, Table~2).
+We do not rule out that these long-period modulations are caused by binarity (in such case the orbital periods would be twice as long as the measured ones), but the changes might also be caused by rotation of spotted stars or by nonradial oscillations as $\gamma$~Doradus stars.
+Such hybrid $\delta$~Sct/$\gamma$~Dor variables are well known (\eg Henry and Fekel 2005) and there is no wonder that they could also appear in our collection.